TechGoku/Resting-script/README.md

-# Resting-script
+# Testing-script
-Resting-script for Beldex-LWS
+Testing-script for Beldex-LWS

 ## This Python 3 Script is used to Test Beldex-LWS Backend API Performance